Crunchy Nut Cereal

 Categories : Raw, snacks

-Nutty Raw Granola
+Raw Apple Cinnamon Granola

 2 02 2010This recipe makes a great no grain granola that is nice on its own but is even better sprinkled on other cereals or on the hot porridge for a little flavor and crunch.
 You will need a dehydrator to make this.
 See my post on raw food essentials.